Feature Interaction Aware Automated Data Representation Transformation

 \textit{\uline{Metric 3: Downstream Task Performance.}} We evaluate the effectiveness of the feature set in downstream task, such as regression or classification, using a utility metric such as 1-RAE, Precision, Recall, or F1 score.

 \textbf{Learning Selection Policy for Operation and Features.} Leveraging these metrics, we develop three MDPs to learn three agent polices to select the best operation and feature(s).
-To ease the description, we adopt the $t$-th iteration as an example to illustrate the calculation process.
+We adopt the $t$-th iteration as an example to illustrate the calculation process.

-\uline{Learning Selection Policy for Operation Agent.} The operation agent iteratively picks the best operation from an operation set as a feature crossing tool.
+\uline{Learning Selection Policy for Operation Agent.} The operation agent picks the best operation from an operation set as a feature crossing tool.
 Its learning system includes: \textbf{i) State:} its state is an embedding of the generated feature set of the previous iteration.
-Let $Rep$ be a state representation method(discussed in the next section), the state can be denoted by $s_t^1 = Rep(\mathcal{F}_{t-1})$. $\mathcal{F}_{t-1}$ is the current feature space observed by the agent. \textbf{ii) Action:} its action is the selected operation, denoted by $a_t^o = o_t$. \textbf{iii) Reward:} its reward is the performance improvement on the downstream task, denoted by $\mathcal{R}(s_t^o,a_t^o) = V_{A_t} - V_{A_{opt}}$, where $V_{A_t}$ is the model performance after the $t$-th iteration with $V_{A_{opt}}$ being the best performance achieved so far.
+Let $Rep$ be a state representation method(discussed later), the state can be denoted by $s_t^1 = Rep(\mathcal{F}_{t-1})$. $\mathcal{F}_{t-1}$ is the current feature space observed by the agent. \textbf{ii) Action:} its action is the selected operation, denoted by $a_t^o = o_t$. \textbf{iii) Reward:} its reward is performance improvement on downstream task, denoted by $\mathcal{R}(s_t^o,a_t^o) = V_{A_t} - V_{A_{opt}}$, where $V_{A_t}$ is model performance after the $t$-th iteration with $V_{A_{opt}}$ being the best performance achieved so far.

-\uline{Learning Selection Policy for Feature Agent 1.} This agent iteratively selects the first meta feature.
-Its learning system includes: \textbf{i) State:} its state is the combination of $Rep(\mathcal{F}_{t-1})$ and the vectorized representation of the operation selected by operation agent, denoted by $s^1_t = Rep(\mathcal{F}_{t-1}) \oplus Rep(o_t)$, where $\oplus$ indicates the concatenation operation. \textbf{ii) Action:} its action is the first meta feature selected from the observed feature space, denoted by $a_t^1 = f^1_t$. \textbf{iii) Reward:} its reward is determined by the utility score of the selected feature and the improvement in the downstream task performance.
+\uline{Learning Selection Policy for Feature Agent 1.} This agent selects the first meta feature.
+Its learning system includes: \textbf{i) State:} its state is the combination of $Rep(\mathcal{F}_{t-1})$ and vectorized representation of the operation selected by operation agent, denoted by $s^1_t = Rep(\mathcal{F}_{t-1}) \oplus Rep(o_t)$, where $\oplus$ indicates concatenation. \textbf{ii) Action:} its action is the first meta feature selected from the observed feature space, denoted by $a_t^1 = f^1_t$. \textbf{iii) Reward:} its reward is determined by the utility score of the selected feature and the improvement in the downstream task performance.
 The reward can be formulated as $\mathcal{R}(s_t^1,a_t^1) = {U}(f^1_t|o_t) + (V_{A_t} - V_{A_{opt}})$.